Talk show: History

 The American TV news pioneer Edward R. Murrow hosted a talk show entitled Small World in the late 1950s and since then, political TV talk shows have predominantly aired on Sunday mornings.

 Syndicated daily talk shows began to gain more popularity during the mid-1970s and reached their height of popularity with the rise of the tabloid talk show.
 Morning talk shows gradually replaced earlier forms of programming — there were a plethora of morning game shows during the 1960s and early to mid-1970s, and some stations formerly showed a morning movie in the time slot that many talk shows now occupy.

 Current late-night talk shows such as The Tonight Show Starring Jimmy Fallon, Conan and The Late Show with Stephen Colbert have aired featuring celebrity guests and comedy sketches.
-Syndicated daily talk shows range from tabloid talk shows, such as Jerry Springer and Maury, to celebrity interview shows, like Live with Kelly and Ryan, Tamron Hall, Sherri, Steve Wilkos, The Jennifer Hudson Show and The Kelly Clarkson Show, to the The Oprah Winfrey Show, which popularized the former genre and has been evolving towards the latter.
+Syndicated daily talk shows range from tabloid talk shows, such as Jerry Springer and Maury, to celebrity interview shows, like Live with Kelly and Ryan, Tamron Hall, Sherri, Steve Wilkos, The Jennifer Hudson Show and The Kelly Clarkson Show, to The Oprah Winfrey Show, which popularized the former genre and has been evolving towards the latter.
 On November 10, 2010, Oprah Winfrey invited several of the most prominent American talk show hosts - Phil Donahue, Sally Jessy Raphael, Geraldo Rivera, Ricki Lake, and Montel Williams - to join her as guests on her show.
 The 1990s in particular saw a spike in the number of "tabloid" talk shows, most of which were short-lived and are now replaced by a more universally appealing "interview" or "lifestyle TV" format.

 The current world record for the longest talk show is held by Rabi Lamichhane from Nepal by staying on air for 62 hours from April 11 to 13, 2013, breaking the previous record set by two Ukrainians by airing the show for 52 hours in 2011.

-In 2020 the fear of the spread of COVID-19 led to large changes in the operation of talk shows, with many being filmed without live audiences to ensure adherence to the rules of social distancing.
+In 2020, the fear of the spread of COVID-19 led to large changes in the operation of talk shows, with many being filmed without live audiences to ensure adherence to the rules of social distancing.
 The inclusion of a live, participating audience is one of the attributes that contribute to the defining characteristics of talk shows.
 Operating without the interaction of viewers created difficult moments and awkward silences to hosts who usually used audience responses to transition conversations.